carpentries-incubator/machine-learning-novice-sklearn/_episodes/05-dimensionality-reduction.md

 Linear clustering approaches such as k-means would require all the images to be binned into a pre-determined number of clusters, which might not adequately capture the variability in the images.

-Non-linear spectral clustering might fare better, but it would require the images to be projected into a higher dimension space, and separating the complex projections in higher-order spaces would necessitate complex non-linear separators.
+Non-linear clustering, such as spectral clustering, might fare better, but requires the images to be projected into a higher dimension space.
+Separating the existing complex data in higher-order spaces would require complex non-linear separators to divide this data and really increase the computational cost of doing this.

-One option is to reduce the dimensions of the input dataset into a 2D vector space while preserving their local representations.
-This would transform the high-dimension input dataset into lower-order projections.
-These lower-order projections can then be separated using linear separators while preserving the variability of images within the dataset.
+We can help reduce the computational cost of clustering by transforming our higher-dimension input dataset into lower-order projections.
+Conceptually this is done by determining which combination of variables explain the most variance in the data, and then working with those variables.

 ## Dimensionality reduction with Scikit-Learn
 We will look at two commonly used techniques for dimensionality reduction: Principal Component Analysis (PCA) and t-distributed Stochastic Neighbor Embedding (t-SNE).
 Both of these techniques are supported by Scikit-Learn.